pupil-labs/pupil-docs/src/the-forge/README.md

 <br>

 ### What do you have to offer?
-Take your gaze data to a new level by getting which areas of interest are gazed, obtaining the most out of the reference image mapper, combining multiple enrichments, or merging cutting-edge technologies with your eye tracker....
+Take your gaze data to a new level by getting which areas of interest are gazed, obtaining the most out of the reference image mapper, combining multiple enrichments, or merging cutting-edge technologies with your eye tracker...
 Check out the latest tools and tutorials as they get tempered:

 <div class="text-center">
   <v-btn